gabriellemalate/MoodMemory/README.md

 #### Memory Home Page
 *nice to have*.
-if able to display for the sprint: *it is still a nice to have non-functional feature*. full functionality beyond display are *not* part of my guidelines for submssion completion.
+if able to display for the sprint: it is still a "nice to have" non-functional feature. full functionality beyond display are not part of my guidelines for submssion completion but it is possible it will be accomplished, time-permitting.
 ![](extras.pdf)

 #### Memory Library Page
-*nice to have* feature. *not* part of my guidelines for submssion completion.
+*nice to have* feature. not part of my guidelines for submssion completion. may possibly be accomplished, time permitting.
 ![](extras.pdf)

 #### BONUS "Nice To Have" Memory Rooms Carousel Page
-*nice to have* feature. *not* part of my guidelines for submssion completion.
+*nice to have* feature. not*part of my guidelines for submssion completion.
 ![](extras.pdf)

 ### Data